onepercentclub/bluebottle/README.rst

     * Email: `admin@admin.com`
     * Password: `admin`

-After that, you can add a new server using the details below:
+After that, you can add a new server using the details below to inspect the PostgreSQL database:

     * Host: `host.docker.internal`
     * Username: `postgres`